 Don’t cycle in central Amsterdam

 I don’t recommend using a bike to get around central Amsterdam as a tourist.
-You will be too busy with traffic and the dangerous tram tracks.
+You will be too occupied minding traffic and the dangerous tram tracks.
 Locals have no patience for wavering tourists, and who forget to look over their shoulder before turning left.

 For sightseeing in the city, just walk.
 You will be able to look up at gables, and spot hidden courtyards, and on foot you can stop much more easily to take pictures.

 If you do cycle in Amsterdam proper, please use the bike lanes to the right side of the road only.
 Bike lanes are one-way unless otherwise indicated.